nientedidecente/heaps-examples/README.md

 ## How To Run the examples

 To run the single codebases you need to have `haxe` and `heaps` installed.

 [Download Haxe](https://haxe.org/download/)

-To build/test the example on this repo we have been using the following version
+In order to build/test the examples on this repo we have been using the following version
 ```
 -> % haxe --version
 4.0.5